Almost partitioning a 3-edge-coloured $K_{n,n}$ into 5 monochromatic cycles: Introduction

 For a lower bound, an easy construction shows we need at least $2r-1$ cycles to cover all the vertices.
 For instance, starting out with a properly $r$-edge-coloured $K_{r,r}$, blow up each vertex in one partition class to a set of size $r$, while in the other partition class only blow up one vertex to a set of size $r(r-1)+1$.
 A similar construction is given in~\cite{Pok14}.

 We believe that the lower bound of $2r-1$ might be the correct answer to the monochromatic cycle partition problem in balanced complete bipartite graphs.
-This suspicion has been confirmed asymptotically for $r=2$ in~\cite{SS14} (i.e.~in any $2$-edge-colouring, three monochromatic cycles partition all but $o(n)$ of $K_{n,n}$).
+This suspicion has recently been confirmed for $r=2$ by Letzter~\cite{Let16}, after preliminary work of Schaudt and Stein~\cite{SS14}.
+(See also~\cite{Lim16} for a short proof for a partition into 4 cycles.
 Our contribution here is that the lower bound of $2r-1$ is asymptotically correct also for $r=3$.

 \begin{theorem} For any 3-edge-colouring of $K_{n,n}$, \begin{enumerate}[\rm (a)] \item there is a partition of all but $o(n)$ vertices of $K_{n,n}$ into five monochromatic cycles, and \item if $n$ is large enough, then the vertices of $K_{n,n}$ can be partitioned into 18 monochromatic cycles. \end{enumerate} \end{theorem}